-Participation is limited to representatives of Germany and France.
-A future revision (see Article 12) may open the Agreement to any representatives correspondent to Article 1 from countries of the European Union or EFTA that plan to uphold the principles of the Agreement.
+Participation is limited to representatives of Germany and France, as identified on Page 4 of this Agreement.
+This Agreement may be opened to any representative correspondent to Article 1 from countries of the European Union or EFTA that plan to uphold the principles of the Agreement.
+The inclusion of new Participants shall be reflected in a revision of the Agreement (see Article 12).